Sometimes we have to temporarily block or even close accounts — here’s why.

 If we’ve blocked your account

-When your account is blocked, we’ll restrict your access to the EverUp app and you will not be able to access the Piggy Bank.
+When your account is blocked, we’ll restrict your access to the EverUp app and you will not be able to access the Cash Account.
 If this happens, we’ll let you know immediately, usually by email or chat, and provide you with next steps.

 We understand that having your account blocked can be incredibly inconvenient, but unfortunately we can’t always tell you why it has been.
 If it ever happens, we’ll do everything we can to get it back up and running for you quickly.
 To help speed up the process, here’s what you can do: